 Each contest is comprised of a series of individual flights called rounds.
-Typically there are 4 – 6 rounds in each contest.
+Typically there are 4 – 6 rounds in each monthly contest.
 The objective of each round is to fly for a precise period of time.
-A timer accompanies the pilot and with a stopwatch and measures the flight time from launch to landing.
+A timer accompanies the pilot with a stopwatch and measures the flight time from launch to landing.
 The best score is earned when the plane lands exactly at the end of the specified time.
 A spot landing earns extra points at the completion of the flight.
-Based upon where the nose of the plane comes to rest, landing points are determined from a graduated, fabric, landing tape.
+Based upon where the nose of the plane comes to rest, landing points are determined from a graduated fabric landing tape.

-The development of high capacity batteries and efficient electric motors has led to the advent of ALES, which stands for altitude limited electric soaring.
-Instead of using a winch launch system, planes are launched using their own power.
-Unlike TD, the contest format for ALES is standardized for every contest.
-There are four rounds and each is 10 minutes long.
+Altitude Limited Electric Soaring, or ALES, is an electric man-on-man contest format.
+There are typically four rounds each being 10 minutes long.
 Similar to TD, a landing tape is used for award landing points.
 The main difference in ALES is the use of an on-board electronic “limiter” that cuts power to the motor after 30 seconds of run-time or when the plane has reached a preset altitude.
-Click here to see the latest ALES scores, photos and contest commentary.

 F5J is another electric man-on-man contest format similar to ALES in some respects but very different in others.
 In bigger F5J contests there are 10 minute qualifying rounds followed by 15 minute flyoff rounds.
 Unlike ALES where everyone launches to the same height, in F5J you get a penalty that increases with your launch height.
 So there is an increased emphasis on thermaling skills and less on landings.